rivaldivlns/ETL_with_airflow_and_kibana_restaurant_dataset/README.md

-# Data Automation and Visualization with Airflow and ElasticSearch
+# ETL Automation using Airflow

 In the realm of data analytics, automation and visualization play a pivotal role in ensuring data-driven insights are readily accessible and actionable.
 This project, focused on restaurant data, showcases the power of automation using PostgreSQL and Airflow, coupled with visualization capabilities of ElasticSearch & Kibana.